-Why getting out of a resort timeshare is so difficult
+Why getting out of a timeshare is so difficult

-> Pacaso is fundamentally different
+Pacaso is fundamentally different

 Unlike timeshares that provide a pre-paid vacation unit that’s painfully difficult to get out of, Pacaso is true property ownership of a spectacular single-family second home.
 Using a proven LLC co-ownership model, the purchase process is familiar to any home buyer and the resale process is transparent and streamlined.
 If you’re thinking about your getaway options, consider a fundamentally different approach.
 Pacaso offers a modern way to co-own a second home.

 Buying a vacation home has lots of upsides and some downs